DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ## Configurations

-By default your game will be capped at 75 FPS, as the bigger number can lead to different oddities in Skyrim's physics, and so I don't recommend to change that.
+By default your game is capped at 75 FPS, as the bigger number can lead to different oddities in Skyrim's physics, and so I don't recommend to change that.
 Also it will be borderless, so you don't need to change that anywhere.

 In game folder files by now you have found 3 ENB options for you to choose from:
   - _Serio's ENB_, which is used in TPF by default;